Did you know?

 One part of the ANSI/CSA standard that is likely not well known is that the connector is for use on the original equipment at the original location only.
 You are NOT allowed to reuse the connector when an appliance is being replaced or moved to a different location.
 Moving the appliance within the same kitchen footprint is acceptable for using the same connector.
 So each time you buy a new piece of gas cooking equipment you need to purchase a new gas connector to be in compliance with the ANSI/CSA standard.

 Curtis Restaurant Supply has a wide variety of Dormont® Blue Hose® gas connectors, ranging from the hose only to a full installation kit in a variety of lengths and diameters.
-Our knowledgeable sales staff will be happy to work with you to get the proper gas connector kit for your application so you can be in compliance with the ANSI/CSA standards and be protecting your establishment and your customers.
+Our knowledgeable consultants will be happy to work with you to get the proper gas connector kit for your application so you can be in compliance with the ANSI/CSA standards and be protecting your establishment and your customers.

 NFPA Codes 17A (5.6.4) and 96 (18.104.22.168)

 The National Fire Protection Association, or NFPA, is a United States trade association that creates and maintains private, copyrighted standards and codes for usage and adoption by local governments.

 NFPA Codes 17A (5.6.4) and 96 (22.214.171.124) require that a means be present to ensure cooking equipment is always positioned in its design specified location in relation to the fire suppression and ventilation systems during cooking operations.